 This was a common problem during the brunt of the pandemic.
 Brand equities for most brands in most categories remained stable; yet sales for some brands skyrocketed as category penetration and frequency surged.
 In some cases, sales went up while equities declined — try explaining that to management!

-This was also a time when pre- and post-test/control tracking was crucial to understanding the impact of store redesigns, adjusted service models, or heavy-up ad campaigns.
+This was also a time when pre/post test/control tracking was crucial to understanding the impact of store redesigns, adjusted service models, or heavy-up ad campaigns.
 This is because the category was doing one thing that might amplify or drown out the impacts of your brand’s individual actions – a control path was needed for comparison.

-If it’s your brand, you may wonder why this is listed as a problem.
-As a category leader, you can fall into complacency and lose sight of challenger brands who are nipping at your heels.
+If it’s your brand, you may wonder why this is listed as a problem!
+But as a category leader, you can fall into complacency and lose sight of challenger brands who are nipping at your heels.

 Scores are too flat across attributes